biojava/biojava-tutorial/structure/symmetry.md

 The **internal symmetry** detection algorithm is implemented in the biojava class [CeSymm](http://www.biojava.org/docs/api/org/biojava/nbio/structure/symmetry/internal/CeSymm).
-It returns a MultipleAlignment, see the explanation of the model in [Data Models](alignment-data-model.md), that describes the internal subunits multiple alignment.
+It returns a `MultipleAlignment` object, see the explanation of the model in [Data Models](alignment-data-model.md), that describes the similarity of the internal repeats.
 In case of no symmetry detected, the returned alignment represents the optimal self-alignment produced by the first step of the **CE-Symm** algorithm.